busy-beaver-dev/busy-beaver/busy_beaver/apps/README.md

 Public GitHub activity of registered users is shared on a Slack channel once a day.

-Users can use the following commands:

-- `/busybeaver connect` to create a new account,
-- `/busybeaver reconnect` to link Slack ID to different GitHub account
-- `/busybeaver disconnect` to delete user account.

 ### GitHub Webhook

 Events from the [busy-beaver-dev](https://github.com/busy-beaver-dev)